 DANDELION PLAY THERAPY

-Helping children to play,
+Helping children to play, grow and thrive

 Play is a vital part of a child’s life, especially in the early years.
 Play enables a child to grow and thrive, mapping out essential pathways in the brain to promote a healthy happy life.
 I believe it is every child’s right to play.